 That’s about it, folks!
 Well done, you’re now equipped with all the knowledge and secret techniques you ’ll need to use for those roleplays!
 I hope to have completely erased those doubts in your mind and made you realise you can prepare for the role play station after all.

 As a doctor, you have to be comfortable & confident in a clinical environment when you communicate with patients and colleagues and therefore these are the two most important traits you should display in your role plays.
 How do you get there?
 Practice with your friends, your family and with your colleagues.
-Come to our interview course or book a one to one tutoring session with our admission experts!
+View our interview services or send us an email and talk with our admission experts!

-Best of luck for your medical school interviews – I will leave you with my final golden tip…Practice makes perfect!
+Best of luck with your medical school interviews- I will leave you with my final golden tip…Practice makes perfect!